-Then came up the Ethereum’s innovation-EVM!
+Then came up Ethereum’s innovation-EVM!

 Ethereum Virtual Machine is Turing complete software that acts as the runtime environment for smart contracts.

 It enables anyone to run the program, irrespective of the memory and time are given by a specific program language.
-So instead of building a new blockchain network for applications, ETH allows you develop thousands of different applications on one platform.
+So instead of building a new blockchain network for applications, ETH allows you to develop thousands of different applications on one platform.
 And since every Ethereum node runs on this virtual machine, applications can simply work as decentralized without having to make their own blockchain.

 Ethereum Blockchain Applications- DApps (Decentralized Applications)

-- Civic:Civic aims at giving both individuals and business the tools to control and protect their identities in an effective manner.
-With its decentralized architecture, it provides multi-factor authentication without credentials or any kind of third party authenticator.
+Civic aims at giving both individuals and businesses the tools to control and protect their identities.
+With its decentralized architecture, it provides multi-factor authentication without credentials or any kind of third-party authenticator.